Arpan-Shah-102/slots-tycoon/README.md

 <br/>
 Check it out at https://arpan-shah-102.github.io/slots-tycoon/ <br/>

-### V1.8
+### V2.0
-You can now buy premium background colors <br/>
-You can buy trophies <br/>
+- Fixed some small bugs. <br/>
+- Added a new ultra background in background shop. <br/>
+- Added loot boxes that give you meme backgrounds. <br/>
+- Added credits to credit the people who helped me. <br/>
-Lootbox is in progress of getting added <br/>
+- Added background music that is togglable in the options <br/>

 ### Future Updates
 1. Saving Data will cookies will most likely be added.
 2. The javascript code will be cleaned up.

-3. The commented buttons in the HTML will probably be added.
-[PROGRESS]
-4. Change background colors [FINISHED]

-5. Loans, interst, banks
+3. Loans, interst, banks
-6. Gambling Minions
+4. Gambling Minions

-7. Shop (Flex how much money you have by buying online collectibles) [FINISHED]
-8. Add more upgrades, increase their price, and decrease their value [FINISHED]

-9. Add money goal
+5. Add money goal

-10. Add Trophies [FINISHED]
-11. Add Lootbox [PROGRESS]